+- successful learners

+- effective contributors

+- confident individuals

-successful learners effective contributors confident individuals responsible citizens
+- responsible citizens

 Our curriculum is governed by a rationale that has been developed through consultation with our whole school community.
-A copy of the rationale can be found on our school website: www.cradlehallps.wordpress.com Our rationale reflects our status as a Gold Level Rights Respecting School, as assessed by UNICEF.
+A copy of the rationale can be found on our school website:

+www.cradlehallps.wordpress.com

+Our rationale reflects our status as a Gold Level Rights

+Respecting School, as assessed by UNICEF.

 Gold: Rights Respecting is the highest stage of the Rights Respecting Schools Awards.
-It is granted by Unicef UK to schools that have fully embedded children's rights throughout the school in its policies, practice and ethos, as outlined in the three RRSA Strands.
-At Gold: Rights Respecting, we, as a school, are aiming to intensify and broaden:
+It is granted by UNICEF UK to schools that have fully embedded children's rights throughout the school in its policies, practice and ethos, as outlined in the three RRSA Strands.

+At Gold: Rights Respecting, we, as a school, are aiming intensify and broaden:

-1. Teaching and Learning about rights: for the whole school community through training, curriculum, assemblies, topics, focus days/weeks, displays - 2.
+- 1. Teaching and Learning about rights: for the whole school community through training, curriculum, assemblies, topics, focus days/weeks, displays - 2.
 Teaching and Learning through rights: by modelling rights respecting language and attitudes and making strategic decisions that involve students - 3.
-Being ambassadors for the rights of others: developing as rights respecting citizens CURRICULM FOR EXCELLENCE At Cradlehall, children's learning is guided by the principles and practice of the Curriculum for Excellence (CfE).
+Being ambassadors for the rights of others: developing as rights respecting citizens

+CURRICULM FOR EXCELLENCE

+At Cradlehall, children's learning is guided by the principles and practice of the Curriculum for Excellence (CfE).
 CfE has two broad aims: raising standards and preparing children for the future.
 CfE involves more emphasis on active learning, better assessment procedures and greater continuity in learning during a child's entire period of schooling.

 The Nursery /primary curriculum is divided into three levels:

-- Early level the pre-school year and Primary 1 - First level (to the end of Primary 4) - Second Level (to the end of Primary 7) Further, detailed, information for parents on the Curriculum for Excellence can be found at www.curriculumforexcellencescotland.gov.uk The Curriculum is organised under 8 areas: Languages, Mathematics, Health Wellbeing, Social Studies, Technologies, Expressive Arts, Personal & Social Education and Religious & Moral Education.
-LANGUAGES Involves pupils in TALKING, LISTENING, READING and WRITING.
+- Early level the pre-school year and Primary 1

+- First level (to the end of Primary 4)

+- Second Level (to the end of Primary 7)

+LANGUAGES

+Involves pupils in TALKING, LISTENING, READING and WRITING.

 TALKING

 SPOKEN LANGUAGE is given a central place in the primary school curriculum.
 Speech is without doubt the most common form of communication.
 Pupils are given many opportunities to discuss their work, in all subjects.
 They are invited to present prepared talks to their classmates.
 They are encouraged to put forward their views and opinions on varied topics and issues and are given opportunities to question other speakers and the validity of what is being said to them.
 For older pupils, opportunities for public speaking are encouraged, e.g. by delivering a reading at an end of term service or at a school concert.
 Staff are also encouraged to enter pupils in the annual Inverness Music Festival poetry recitation competitions.

-LISTENING